Light ray fluctuation and lattice refinement of simplicial quantum gravity: Refined box model

 The next step is to compose the light amplitude matrix \eqref{eq:lam} of the $2^{2L-2}$ elementary boxes to obtain the light amplitude matrix for the largest box.
 Since the right-moving light rays we consider always move from left/bottom to top/right across an elementary box, they do the same across any larger box.
 According to quantum theory, for each fixed in-out interval pair $i,j\in \{1,2,\cdots, N 2^{L-1}\}$ for the largest box, we need to sum over all interior configurations that allow light rays entering at $i$ to exit at $j$.
 In practise, computational complexity can be significantly reduced by a Kadanoff-type blocking procedure.
 At each step, we block four old small boxes into a new box, whose light amplitude matrix is obtained by summing over the products of all the relevant light amplitudes for the old boxes.

 For instance, $i$ and $j$ in \Cref{fig:compose_box} are connected by light rays through either the ``upper'' or the ``lower'' route shown in the figure.
-For $A_{p,q}$ as the amplitudes of the old boxes, these routes have amplitudes Here the $\sum_q A_{p,q}$ term refers to the box that the light ray does not go through so that we sum over all out-intervals $q$.
+For $A_{p,q}$ as the amplitudes of the old boxes, these routes have amplitudes Here the $\sum_q A_{p,q}$ term refers to the box that the light ray does not go through.
+We sum over spacetime configurations compatible with all would be out-intervals $q$ in this box, because as the light ray does not actually go through it, all of the configurations are compatible with the actual in-interval $i$ and out-interval $j$ for the larger box.
 The in-interval $p$ is arbitrary since they all lead to the same result, which is \eqref{eq:lam} integrated over all $\sigma$.
 Although the results from the interval integration method implement this well, the results from the midpoint approximation method do exhibit differences for different $p$ on coarse partitions with small $N$.
 The difference becomes small as the refinement level goes up, but to reduce the ambiguity we pick $p=N/2$ in \eqref{eq:aup} and \eqref{eq:alw}.
 Altogether, the $i,j$ element for the light amplitude matrix of the larger box is

 All other elements can be obtained in a similar way.

 Schematically, each step of blocking reverses the arrow of \Cref{fig:refine_box} to reduce the total number of boxes by four.
 Iterating this will eventually yield the light amplitude matrix $A_{i,j}$ for the largest box with $N 2^{L-1}\times N 2^{L-1}$ entries.
 Then